joe-plumb-notes/coursera-python-ml/README.md

 - `support` label shows the number of instances in the test set that have the true label/positive class.

 ### Classifier Decision Functions
+- Classifier can provide information about uncertainty associated with a prediciton using the `decision_function` or `predict_proba` method.
+- The `decision_function` method will provide a score that indicates how confidently the classifier predicts the positive class, on the test set.
+This function returns large magnitude positive scores for positive class predicition, and large magnitude negative scores for the negative points. `predict_proba` provides predicted probabilites of class membership too - positive class predictions score high probabilities close to 1, and negative class probabilities score low (close to 0). _Not all models provide useful probability estimates of this type_.
+- The above evaluators can help give a clearer picture of a classifiers performance.
+It might not be clear what the right decision threshold should be (do you want the classifier to be more or less conservative about making false positive/false negative errors?) or how this will affect other evaluation metrics (precision/recall), so we can look at how the classifier performs for different decision thresholds, and understand how that impacts the predictions
+- Changing the decision boundary gives different values for precision and recall, which can be plotted on a precision-recall curve and used to understand (and probably compute?) the optimal decision boundary for the classifier (based on the test data)

+### Precision-Recall and ROC curves
+- PR curves are a very common evaluation metric.
+Optimal classifier scores 1 for both precision and recall, so optimal point is in top right of the chart.
+- Scikit has a built-in function for calculating the precision-recall curve -
+- Jaggedy edges are a consiquence of how formulas for precision and recall are calculated.
+As decision threshold increases there are fewer and fewer remaining positive predicitions, so fractions computed for the smaller numbers can change quite dramatically.
+- ROC curves (Receiver operation characteristic curves) illustrate the performance of a binary classifier.
+- x-axis shows the false positive rate, and y-axis shows true positive rate.
+Ideal point in ROC space is top left - where false positive is 0 and true positive is 1.
+- ROC curves reporesent different tradeoffs as the decision threshold is varied for the classifier.
+As with the precision recall curve, changing the decision boundary gives different results of true and false positives.
+- Random classifier (across a big dataset) will give an ROC curve like y=x.
+As the classifier improves, the ROC curve branches out from here and reaches closer up to the top left corner.
+The steepness of the curve is important - ideally maximize the true positive rate whist minimizing the false positive rate.
+The quality of the classifier can be quantified by calculating the area under the curve, which is the metric we use to summarize the classifiers performance.
+AUC = 0 is a v bad classifier.
+AUC of 1 = optimal classifier.

+### Multi-class Evaluation